ktcelestial/ktcelestial/README.md

 ## Hello everyone! 👋

-- 🔭 I’m currently working on my Full-Stack Real Estate Budgeting Assistance Tool using technologies such as MySQL, Hibernate, Java Spring REST Api (CRUD), Axios, Bootstrap CSS and React.js (backend to frontend).
+- 🔭 I’m currently working on my Full-Stack Real Estate Budgeting Assistance Tool using technologies such as MySQL, Hibernate, Java Spring REST API (CRUD), Axios, Bootstrap CSS and React.js (backend to frontend).
 - 🌱 I’m currently learning the Full Stack environment around Java Spring Boot, Databases and frontend JSX/React.js.
 - 🤔 I’m looking for help with testing and more ideas for more projects!
 - 💬 Ask me about my thoughts on AI in the development world and how to utilize it for the better.